Sameer-Ahmed1/calculator/README.md

 # calculator

-Open console to view the operations and the operators before the result
+Made for @TheOdinProject

 # Feautres Implemented :

 -All four operations

 -Any number of operators

 -Floating Point support

 -Clear Button

-# Feautres to be Implemented :

 -Display all operands and operators

 -Prohibit two dots in the same number

 -Round Answers

 -Error handling (eg. pressing '=' before entering all numbers, divide by zero )

-#Cool Feautres :

--Add Backspace button
+-Backspace button

--More CSS

--KeyBoard support